Jenelle Evans & David Eason Reportedly Being Investigated By Child Protective Services After Dog’s Death

 The couple share one child together, daughter Ensley, and David has two children from previous relationships, Kaden and Maryssa.
 Jenelle also has two sons from previous relationships, Jace and Kaiser.

-The Blast reports that after Eason saw Nugget nip at Ensley he went off the rails, grabbed the dog by the throat and began to throw it around the house.
+The Blast reports that after Eason saw Nugget nip at Ensley he went off the rails, grabbed the dog by the throat, and began to throw it around the house.
 He also allegedly punched the dog with closed fists before throwing it outside and grabbing a gun to shoot the animal.

 View this post on Instagram